How to Create a Java Package in 2025?

 java com.example.mypackage.MyClass

-method and your application will output the message from MyClass
+This command executes the main method and your application will output the message from MyClass.

 Tips for Maintaining Java Packages